Paul Walsh: Manchester City

 Manchester City manager Brian Horton, his former captain at Luton, paid Portsmouth £750,000 for Walsh's services in March 1994.
-With star striker Niall Quinn out injured, City were fourth from bottom with eleven Premier League games left to play and Walsh's strike partner Uwe Rösler was also a new signing – and had yet to learn English.
-The pair soon built an understanding however, and the arrival of wingers Peter Beagrie and Nicky Summerbee gave City the attacking firepower to steer clear of the relegation zone as Walsh and Rösler scored nine goals between them in the final ten games.
+With star striker Niall Quinn out injured, City were fourth from bottom with eleven Premier League games left to play and had also signed another new striker, Uwe Rosler – a German player who had yet to learn English.
+The pair soon built an understanding, however, and the arrival of wingers Peter Beagrie and Nicky Summerbee gave City the attacking firepower to steer clear of the relegation zone as Walsh and Rösler scored nine goals between them in the final ten games.

-Horton tried to accommodate Quinn, Rösler and Walsh in the first team for the 1994–95 season, and as a result had a very strong attacking team.
-The "Sky Blues" were in sixth place by December, but then ten games without a win and three months without a goal for Walsh saw City fall down the table.
+Horton tried to accommodate Niall Quinn, returning from a long-term injury, alongside Rösler and Walsh in the first team for the 1994–95 season, and as a result, had a very strong attacking team.
+City were in sixth place and pushing for European qualification for the first time since the 1970s by December, but then ten games without a win and three months without a goal for Walsh saw City fall down the table.
 They ended the campaign in 17th place and Horton was sacked.
 New manager Alan Ball tried to build a team around new signing Georgi Kinkladze for the 1995–96 campaign, and Walsh felt that the time had come to leave Maine Road.

 Return to Portsmouth

 Former Spurs teammate Terry Fenwick, now manager at Portsmouth, took Walsh back to Fratton Park in exchange for Gerry Creaney (valued at £600,000) in September 1995; Walsh signed a three-year contract with the club.
 He scored five goals in 21 league games in the 1995–96 season before suffering a micro-fracture of the fibula in a seemingly innocuous incident during a 1–1 draw with Millwall at The Den on 27 January.
-He played against Leicester City on 10 February, but his knee collapsed and the resulting cruciate ligament damage ended his career.
+He played against Leicester City on 10 February, but his knee collapsed.
+The resulting cruciate ligament damage meant that he never played professional football again, although he did not announce his retirement until the following year.
 He became assistant first-team coach at the club upon his retirement.
 He had a testimonial game at Fratton Park in May 1998.
 He was a popular figure at the club, and in February 2005 he came second in the Football Focus poll to find the club's "cult hero", behind teammate Alan Knight.